 Having full visibility into your supply chain allows you to take a holistic, data-driven approach to freight procurement and tendering.

 The more you know about your own business, the more you will know about your consumers.
 Armed with all that information about your own business, combined with the market intelligence and benchmarking abilities that we offer at Xeneta, you will be very well placed going into contract negotiations for the coming months, quarters and even years ahead.

 Knowing more about your own business also gives you the advantage of positioning yourself as a preferred customer for carriers.

 That knowledge will help you perform with more predictability and reliability, with higher volumes, and will enable you to leverage your business towards your preferred carriers.

 Strike the right balance between spot and long-term contracts when tendering is necessary.
 Identify your non-essential cargoes and leave those to the spot market versus long-term deals with a duration of a quarter, half or full year.
 Seek flexibility to tip the scales in your favor.

 Finally, even the best-laid plans built on the strongest foundations can be shaken by factors outside of your sphere of influence.

-It is wise to build in contingencies to your models and plans, so have a Plan B ready for when the next port or terminal is hit by strike action, as seen by the recent dock workers’ strike in the UK.
+It is wise to build in contingencies to your models and plans, so have a Plan B ready for when the next port or terminal is hit by strike action, like the recent dock workers' strikes in Canada.
 Preparation can mitigate cargo flows being disrupted.
 Aim to strengthen resilience in your supply chain if possible and to find more reliability.